Find Grad Schools

 8 Yearly Graduations

 Brigham Young University - Provo is the 9th most popular school in the nation for students seeking a doctor's degree in educational/instructional technology.
 Each year, around 36,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,496 per year, while in-state graduate students, on average, pay $8,096 per year.
+The average in-state tuition for full-time undergraduates is $6,304 per year, while in-state graduate students, on average, pay $7,932 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in educational/instructional technology from BYU.
+About 50% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #12